-Initial audits assess compliance and allow us to engage and educate new suppliers on our standards and create the groundwork for strong relationships based on continuous improvement.
+Initial assessments of compliance allow us to engage and educate new suppliers on our standards and create the groundwork for strong relationships based on continuous improvement.
 If deficiencies are discovered, personnel in each region are empowered to work with the respective business partner to take a corrective course of action.
 Additionally, the goal of this process is to educate individuals, build strategic relationships and improve business practices over the long-term.